 The Q50 has an obvious design link to its G37 predecessor, but brings the design up to date with a very modern, sleek profile and an interior with a much higher level of detailing.
 Its looks suggest a sportier car, even if the old car's focus has been muddled in the changeover.

-For its first year, the Q50 will come with two quite different V-6 powertrains, and a choice of rear-wheel drive or all-wheel drive.
-First, there's a 328-horsepower version of the company's tried-and-true 3.7-liter V-6—with a seven-speed automatic transmission.
-Then there's a hybrid model, featuring a 3.5-liter V-6 with an electric motor system, two clutches, and a lithium-ion battery pack—essentially what's been previously installed in the M35h hybrid—altogether making an output of 354 hp.
-We've felt in prior model years that the 3.7-liter can be a bit too raspy for luxury sport sedan duty, but in the Q50 active noise cancellation helps damp road and powertrain noise.
+In its first two model years, the Q50 could be had with two quite different V-6 powertrains and a choice of rear- or all-wheel drive with each.
+Standard-issue models made use of a 328-horsepower version of the company's tried-and-true 3.7-liter V-6 paired with a 7-speed automatic transmission.
+There also was a Hybrid model, featuring a 3.5-liter V-6 with an electric motor system, two clutches, and a lithium-ion battery pack—essentially the same as the setup that debuted in the M35h hybrid—altogether making a total output of 354 hp.

 Just two years after its redesign, the Q50 received three new turbocharged engines last year, as well as an adjustable Dynamic Digital Suspension, and a retuned version of the controversial "steer-by-wire" Direct Adaptive Steering system that debuted in 2014.